 As insurance policies may vary, please check your own policy for language specific to your covered property.

-While the cost of a jungle gym or trampoline can range from a couple hundred dollars to a couple thousand, a dead tree could do tens of thousands of dollars of damage to your neighbor’s or your own property.
+While the cost of a jungle gym or trampoline can range from a couple of hundred dollars to a couple thousand, a dead tree could do tens of thousands of dollars of damage to you or your neighbor’s property.
 The greater expense is if someone is injured.
-A falling tree could cause broken bones, paralysis or even, death.
+A falling tree could cause broken bones, paralysis, or even, death.
 These types of injuries could produce expenses that last years into the future.